How An Art Bank Painting Accompanied a Longstanding Career Around the WorldBy: ArtBank / 12 November 2020

 About the Author: Eleanore Mackie

-Eleanore Mackie is a former Young Canada Works intern who worked with the Art Bank team during the summer of 2019.
+Eleanore Mackie is a former Young Canada Works intern who worked with the Art Bank team during the summer of 2019 in partnership with the Inuit Art Foundation.
 A graduate of the master's program in Art History at Queen’s University, she is passionate about creating digital content for arts organizations that is accessible, inclusive, and playful.